gizatt/scene_generation/README.md

   - High difficulty, but really interesting: Small boxes tend to form pyramids in the the global +x direction.
   - High difficulty, but really interesting: Small boxes tend to form pyramids in the the box +x direction.
 (These two pick apart whether we should represent pairwise relationships in object or world frame... hmm... object frame is probably more natural, but both would be nice... when would world-frame ever be important?)
 - Implement pairwise object relationships.
+- Establish a way of doing model comparison.
+One of my core claims is that having projection enables simpler models to have higher accuracy (as long as the projection reflects reality in a useful way), since the models no longer need to explicitly capture that complex manifold.
+Can I just straight-up compare ELBO on a held-out test set?
+(Literature *sort of implies* yes, with a little controversy.)

 ### SPECIFIC THINGS
 - Review the background in [Manipulation-based Active Search for Occluded Objects (ICRA 2013)](http://people.csail.mit.edu/lsw/papers/icra2013-search.pdf)